synopsys-sig/srm-k8s/README.md

 ----------------------
 - Your deployment includes the scan farm feature.
 Remember to complete the following tasks:
   * Configure external dependencies (PostgreSQL, Redis, Object Storage)
+  * Define your "small" scan job node pool:
   *   Assign a pool-type label (pool-type=small) to analysis node(s).
   *   Assign a ScannerNode pod toleration (NodeType=ScannerNode:NoSchedule) to analysis node(s).
+  *   NOTE: A "small" pool-type requires one or more nodes with 6.5 vCPUs and 26 GB of memory
-- Follow instructions at https://github.com/synopsys-sig/srm-ks8/blob/main/docs/deploy/registry.md to pull/push Synopsys Docker images to your private registry.
+- Follow instructions at https://github.com/synopsys-sig/srm-k8s/blob/main/docs/deploy/registry.md to pull/push Synopsys Docker images to your private registry.

 ----------------------